NYULibraries/campusmedia-fillins/README.md

 ```

 ### Dictionaries: `links`, `buttons`, `help`, `policies`
-Lists are merged based on the unique values common to all the lists.
+Dictionaries are merged based on unique values among the keys.
 The displayed order is `default`, `building`, then `room` values.

 When the values of a dictionary are themselves dictionaries (i.e. `help`), these values are merged as well.